 - 1. Involve the VAAC, LAAC and VEOAC in these outreach efforts - 2.
-Work with our existing network of community partners to reach out to areas with low voter registration and/or low voter turnout

-- 3. Establish connections between advisory groups and CBOs to maximize efforts

-- 4. Consult with the San Mateo County Council of the League of Women Voters, which has serviced and maintained voter registration forms at more than 200 registration places in all parts of San Mateo County for several years

-- 5. While the Elections Division does outreach to all voters through direct mailings, groups which need additional attention include:

-- Language minority communities

-- Communities of color

-- Young adults/first-time voters

-- New citizens

-- Older adults

-- Voters with disabilities

-- Voters previously involved with the criminal justice system and/or currently in County jail
+Work with our existing network of community partners to reach out to areas with a high number of eligible voters who are not registered, have low voter registration and/or low voter turnout - 3.
+Establish connections between our advisory groups and CBOs to maximize efforts - 4.
+Consult with the North and Central San Mateo County League of Women Voters (LWV) and South San Mateo County LWV, which have serviced and maintained voter registration forms at more than 200 registration places in all parts of San Mateo County for several years - 5.
+While the Elections Division does outreach to all voters through direct mailings, groups which need additional attention include: - Language minority communities - Communities of color - Young adults/first-time voters - New citizens - Older adults - Voters with disabilities - Voters previously involved with the criminal justice system and/or currently in County jail